Updated November 2024

 There are 2 main types of dog carrier backpacks: vertical dog backpack carriers and horizontal dog backpack carriers.

-TRADITIONAL VERTICAL DOG BACKPACK CARRIERS
+WHAT ARE VERTICAL DOG BACKPACK CARRIERS?

 Traditional vertical dog backpack carriers have your dog positioned inside the carrier in an upright and vertical position.
 The dog then rides on your back, with his belly against your back, and his head (and sometimes front legs) poking out of the top of the pet carrier near your upper back or neck.
 There are typically tethers that wrap around the outside of the vertical carrier and buckle into the base.